sakra/FindMathematica/MANUAL.md

 support `x86_64`.
 To get a workable project set CMake's target architecture to 32-bit by running:

     $ cmake "-DCMAKE_OSX_ARCHITECTURES=i386" ..

-The module has been tested with with *Mathematica* version 10 and Xcode 5.1 under Mavericks (10.9) on an Intel Mac.

 Used Variables
 -------------